jtopjian/puppet-cubbystack/README.md

 ### History
 cubbystack was created to solve a recurring problem of mine: all of my OpenStack deployments always outgrew the [Puppetlabs OpenStack module](https://forge.puppetlabs.com/puppetlabs/openstack).
 I began to see that it wasn't just my OpenStack environments, but every production deployment that I came across.
 The cause varied: it could be something as simple as a single missing option for `nova.conf` or wanting to break Keystone out to its own server.

 My initial solution was to compose my own OpenStack module using the individual Puppetlabs OpenStack component modules.
 This solved some of my issues, but not nearly all of them.
 For example, if the Glance module didn't have a way for me to configure a certain option, I would either have to patch the module or configure the option outside of the module.
-The result was a haphazard Frankenstein manifest -- some parts configuring Glance manually and some using the proper module.
+The result was a haphazard Frankenstein manifest: some parts configuring Glance manually and some using the proper module.
 Not only that, but I was doing this for *each* component and *differently* for each OpenStack environment of mine.

 ### Philosophy